KiandaBPM/docs/content/docs/platform/rules/tables/import-csv.md

 ## When to use

-You can use this rule to populate a table when there is a lot of data present in a CVS file.
+You can use this rule to populate a table when there is a lot of data present in a CSV file.
 Apply this rule to a process so that your table is populated automatically when a process has been loaded.

 You can add this rule: